epsbLogo

 read more ›

-*A resident student of Edmonton Public Schools has at least one parent or legal guardian living in Edmonton who is not Roman Catholic.
+The school will not accept new registrations from families in the attendance area if the student is not a resident student of Edmonton Public Schools.
+In most cases, a resident student of Edmonton Public Schools has at least one parent or legal guardian living in Edmonton who is not Roman Catholic.

 TRANSPORTATION TO OVERFLOW DESIGNATED SCHOOLS